mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [The viral AI avatar app Lensa undressed me—without my consent](https://www.technologyreview.com/2022/12/12/1064751/the-viral-ai-avatar-app-lensa-undressed-me-without-my-consent/) - My avatars were cartoonishly pornified, while my male colleagues got to be astronauts, explorers, and inventors.

+- [We did the math on AI’s energy footprint.
+Here’s the story you haven’t heard.](https://www.technologyreview.com/2025/05/20/1116327/ai-energy-usage-climate-footprint-big-tech/) - The emissions from individual AI text, image, and video queries seem small—until you add up what the industry isn’t tracking and consider where it’s heading next.

 - [A New Pyramid-Like Shape Always Lands the Same Side Up](https://www.quantamagazine.org/a-new-pyramid-like-shape-always-lands-the-same-side-up-20250625/) - A tetrahedron is the simplest Platonic solid.
 Mathematicians have now made one that’s stable only on one side, confirming a decades-old conjecture.

 - [Cozy video games can quell stress and anxiety.](https://www.reuters.com/graphics/VIDEO-GAMES/MENTAL-HEALTH/akpeewkqgpr/) - Explore a charming town, meet quirky villagers, and take in the cozy vibes!